Josh Bell Player Props: Guardians vs. Yankees

-Josh Bell -- 0-for-3 in his most recent game -- will be in action for the Cleveland Guardians against the New York Yankees, with Gerrit Cole on the hill, on April 11 at 6:10 PM ET.
+Josh Bell -- 1-for-4 with a double in his most recent game -- will be in action for the Cleveland Guardians against the New York Yankees, with Clarke Schmidt on the hill, on April 12 at 1:10 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Yankees.
+In his most recent appearance, he went 1-for-4 with a double against the Yankees.

 Josh Bell Game Info & Props vs. the Yankees